ihucos/plash/README.md

 Plash's only requirements are python3, a linux kernel (>= 3.18) and a rudimentary mount binary in `$PATH`.
 It does not need an extra daemon and can be easily run in infrastructure not meant to support containers like virtually any ci environment, embedded systems or even docker containers.

 #### Security
-Plash can be used by unprivileged users (with unionfs-fuse and newuidmap as dependencies)
+Plash can be used completely unprivileged (with unionfs-fuse and newuidmap as dependencies)

 #### Its just processes
 Plash containers are processes exactly like you know them.
 They can be listed with ps, `kill`ed, you can filter for stderr or pipe to stdin, manage them in groups with `supervisord` and `runit` or simply access files in your home directory.
 Only parts of the filesystem are isolated.
-If you need more isolation, use another tool just for that or run containers "traditionally" with `plash runc`.
+More isoalition could be provided by sperate tools.

 #### Plashfiles
 Plashfiles are executable build files featuring optional lightweight configuration management capabilities.

 ## Documentation
 * Reference: https://ihucos.github.io/plash
-* Wiki pages in progress.

 ## Example session